Victoria

 Gulf Islands – A tranquil escape

-A short ferry ride from Victoria, the Gulf Islands offers a peaceful retreat with rolling vineyards, artisan markets, and endless outdoor adventures.
-Salt Spring Island, the largest of the Gulf Islands, is a favourite for its laid-back vibe, organic farms, and local art galleries.
+A short ferry ride from Victoria, the Gulf Islands offer a peaceful retreat with rolling vineyards, artisan markets and endless outdoor adventures.
+Salt Spring Island, the largest of the Gulf Islands, is a favourite for its laid-back atmosphere, organic farms and local art galleries.

 Farm-to-table dining

-Victoria is known for its vibrant farm-to-table food scene, with an abundance of fresh, locally sourced ingredients.
-Enjoy seasonal dishes at one of the city’s many acclaimed restaurants, where menus showcase the best of Vancouver Island’s produce, seafood, and craft beverages.
+Victoria is known for its vibrant farm-to-table food scene and fresh, locally sourced ingredients.
+Enjoy seasonal dishes at one of the city’s acclaimed restaurants, where menus showcase the best of Vancouver Island’s produce, seafood and craft drinks.

 Check out the Victoria Public Market